-Useful lives of property and equipment
+Useful lives of property and equipment and intangible assets

-Property and equipment are depreciated over their estimated useful lives, which are based on expected usage of the asset and expected physical wear and tear which depends on operational factors.
+Property and equipment and intangible assets are depreciated /amortized over their estimated useful lives, which are based on expected usage of the asset and expected physical wear and tear which depends on operational factors.
 The management has not considered any residual value as it is deemed immaterial.